Spinning particles near Kerr black holes: Orbits and gravitational-wave fluxes through the Hamilton-Jacobi formalism: Introduction and summary

 \subsection{Summary of results}

-\begin{itemize} \item We implemented an algorithm generating the orbits of spinning test particles in Kerr space-time by using the perturbative solution of the Hamilton-Jacobi equation found in Ref. \cite{Witzany:2019nml}.
-We did so through a frequency-domain expansion of deviations of the spinning particle motion from certain referential Kerr geodesics to linear order in the particle spin. \item The orbits we obtained agree with previous results to high precision.
-Our orbit-generation algorithm is semi-analytical in the sense that it can provide results to an arbitrary number of significant digits and can generate an arbitrary number of Fourier modes of the deviations without any non-linear scaling in computation costs. \item Then, we coupled the orbital solutions to a Teukolsky solver and computed gravitational-wave fluxes of energy and azimuthal angular momentum sourced by the motion of the spinning particle.
-Additionally, we computed waveform snapshots corresponding to generic orbital configurations of the particle, including fully precessing secondary spins. \item By judicious implementation choices, we ensured that the efficiency and convergence properties of the orbital solver translate also to the Teukolsky computation.
+\begin{itemize} \item We implemented a novel algorithm generating the orbits of spinning test particles in Kerr space-time.
+The key improvement lies in the first implementation of the analytical perturbative solution of the Hamilton-Jacobi equation found in Ref. \cite{Witzany:2019nml}, which reduce the MPD equations to first order form.
+We did so through a frequency-domain expansion of deviations of the spinning particle motion from certain referential Kerr geodesics to linear order in the particle spin.
+Our solutions of the 1st order equations of motion are valid for general orbits, spin configurations, and referential geodesic (see Section~\ref{sec:EoM1storder}-\ref{subsec:parametrization}). \item The orbits we obtained agree with previous results to high precision.
+Our orbit-generation algorithm isthe first \textit{semi-analytical} scheme for orbit generation in the sense that it can provide results to an arbitrary number of significant digits and can generate an arbitrary number of Fourier modes of the deviations without any non-linear scaling in computation costs.
+Moreover, we provide novel frequency corrections in semi-analytic form (see Appendix~\ref{app:rad_pol_freq_shifts} and~\ref{app:time_azi_freq_shifts}), and analytic expressions for the constants of motion. \item Then, we coupled the orbital solutions to a Teukolsky solver and computed gravitational-wave fluxes of energy and azimuthal angular momentum sourced by the motion of the spinning particle.
+Additionally, we computed waveform snapshots corresponding to generic orbital configurations of the particle, including fully precessing secondary spins. \item By judicious implementation choices, we ensured that the efficiency and exponential convergence properties of the novel orbital solver translate also to the Teukolsky computation.
 In particular, we obtained the fluxes and the snapshots in an explicit decomposition into pieces corresponding to the referential geodesic and a spin correction.
-This makes the results ideal building blocks for 1PA EMRI waveforms for LISA and other detectors. \end{itemize}
+This makes the results breakthrough building blocks for 1PA EMRI waveforms for LISA and other detectors. \end{itemize}